Seven Ways To Help With The Refugee Crisis

 - Ensure every refugee family has somewhere safe to live.

-- Ensure every refugee can work or learn new skills to make a positive contribution
+- Ensure every refugee can work or learn new skills to make a positive contribution to their community.

 Unfortunately, the bulk of this current refugee crisis can only be solved through political, military and diplomatic action.
 Since most of the developed nations are democracies, the elected leaders need to know that the people care about this issue and want something done.
 So, let's speak up and let our leaders know that it's not okay that there are thousands of displaced families who need our help and support.